Cole Hammer

 Cole Hammer (born August 28, 1999) is an American professional golfer.

 College career

 Hammer competed for the Texas Longhorns and was Big 12 Conference champion in 2021.

 Amateur career

 Hammer has competed in three U.S. Opens and two Walker Cups.

 In 2018, he won the U.S. Amateur Four-Ball, partnering with Garrett Barber.

 Additionally, in 2019 he won the Mark H. McCormack Medal as the best amateur golfer in the world.

-In 2022, Hammer ended his college and amateur career was part of the winning team at the 2022 NCAA Division I Championship.
+In 2022, Hammer ended his college and amateur career as part of the winning team at the 2022 NCAA Division I Championship.

 Professional career

 Hammer turned professional in June 2022 after the NCAA Championship and made his professional debut at the Wichita Open on the Korn Ferry Tour.
-He has status on the tour for the remainder of 2022.
+As of August 2025, he has 4 top 10 finishes on the Korn Ferry Tour and had a career high $147,033 in earnings in 2024.
+In 2023 he finished 5th at the RSM Classic, his best PGA Tour finish so far.